 In comparing the domestic (U.S. and Canada) to the foreign markets, theatrical exhibition appears to be stronger abroad; however, home video revenues tend to be stronger in the domestic markets.

 Furthermore, as expected, the foreign box office was higher than the domestic box office, while more film rental (or the net amount received from theatrical exhibition by the distributors) was generated in the domestic market.

 The average theatrical settlement rate (or the ratio of the net amounts received by the distributor as a percentage of the box office receipts) ranged from 36 percent to 46 percent for the major territories, except for China, which averaged around 25 percent.Imported films in China received a flat 25% of box office receipts after the execution of the 2012 U.S. and China foreign producer treaty.

 These KPIs, along with our other findings, can be useful for producers, distributors, and investors in understanding recent historical performance of films with different production budgets and chosen distribution strategies.
 This information can be leveraged in guiding decisions on future production and distribution deals.

-Ilan Haimoff, CPA, CIA, CFE, CFF, leads the Royalty Licencing and Forensics Practice at Green Hasson Janks.
+Ilan Haimoff, CPA, CIA, CFE, CFF, leads the Profit Participation Services Practice at GHJ.
 His specialty includes profit participation and forensic accounting on behalf of talent, investors and co-producers at both the major and mini studios.
-Ilan has 25 years of accounting…Learn More
+Ilan has over 25 years of accounting experience in…Learn More

 GHJ is an independent member of HLB, a worldwide network of accounting firms and business advisors.
 Learn More